tfsec/tfsec.github.io/_docs/aws/athena/enable-at-rest-encryption.md

 ---
+title: aws-athena-enable-at-rest-encryption
-title: Athena databases and workgroup configurations are created unencrypted at rest by default, they should be encrypted
+description: Athena databases and workgroup configurations are created unencrypted at rest by default, they should be encrypted
 shortcode: aws-athena-enable-at-rest-encryption
 legacy: AWS059
 summary: Athena databases and workgroup configurations are created unencrypted at rest by default, they should be encrypted